mwendaB/password-locker/README.md

 Bian Mwenda

 ## Description
-This is a command line app that generates accounts.
+This is a command line app that generates accounts where a user can log in, create or delete their accounts.

 ## Setup/Installation Requirements
 * Open your terminal